Sukhoi Su-30: Russian invasion of Ukraine

+Mongolia

+The Mongolian Air Forces (MAF) have received a first Sukhoi Su-30SM "Flanker-H" multirole fighter aircraft from Russia on 31 March 2019.
+According Commander Mongolian Air Forces Colonel Enkhbayar said, the delivered aircraft are the remaining four Su-30SMs ordered under this first contract.
+Mongolian Air Forces a framework agreement signed its intention to buy 12 Su-30SMs from Russia.
+The total cost of the contract is $600 million.

 Potential operators

 Iran

-In February 2016, Iran's then Defence Minister Hossein Dehghan during his visit to Moscow announced, that the country intends to buy an undisclosed number of Su-30SM fighters.
+In February 2016, Iran's then Defense Minister Hossein Dehghan during his visit to Moscow announced that the country intends to buy an undisclosed number of Su-30SM fighters.

 Argentina

-In 2021 Russia offered the Argentine Air Force a batch of 15 MiG-29 fighters and another batch of 12 Su-30 fighters and seeks also the sale of Yak-130 training jet and Mil Mi-17 helicopters.
+In 2021, Russia offered the Argentine Air Force a batch of 15 MiG-29 fighters and another batch of 12 Su-30 fighters and seeks also the sale of Yak-130 training jet and Mil Mi-17 helicopters.